aaronshaf/bongo.js/README.md

 ## Known issue

-* After many(?) database upgrades, sometimes Chrome needs to be restarted.
+* After many(?) database version upgrades, sometimes Chrome needs to be restarted.
+* Redefining the same database multiple times in the same pageload is problematic.

 ## License